Foundation's advising program helps Westminster High grad succeed in college

 Paul Tran graduated with a Bachelor's Degree in Culinary Arts and Food Service Management from Johnson & Wales in December 2019 and will be completing his Master's of Business Administration in Fall 2020!
 He is doing all this in just 4.5 years!
 Paul was involved in the Vietnamese Eucharistic Youth Movement (VEYM) while at Johnson & Wales University and thoroughly enjoyed his Culinary Arts Labs.
 Congratulations Paul!

 Mahelet De Anda is getting an Associates of Science from Front Range Community College spring 2020!
 She will be transferring to Colorado State University this fall to earn a Bachelors Degree in Neuroscience and minor in Psychology.
 While at FRCC, she was involved in TRIO SSS and National Society of Leadership and Success.
 She is also a LSAMP scholar -- a group of dynamic students pursuing STEM pathways involved in research, peer learning, mentoring, and networking.

 "I've learned so many things in college so far but most importantly, I learned that I am capable of pursuing a higher education which was the main goal."

 Congratulations Mahelet!
 We are looking forward to continuing on this journey with you.

-Marlenne Montanez is graduating from the University of Colorado - Boulder with a Bachelor of Arts in Speech, Language, and Hearing Sciences & Psychology spring 2020.
+Marlenne Montanez graduated from the University of Colorado - Boulder with a Bachelor of Arts in Speech, Language, and Hearing Sciences & Psychology in the spring of 2020.
 While at CU Boulder, she was involved in the McNairs Scholars Program, Miramontes Arts and Sciences Program, Pre-Collegiate Development Programs, Student Health Advisory Board at Wardenburg, Alternative Breaks, and member of the Theta Nu Xi Multicultural Sorority, Inc. We're so proud to note that Marlenne is graduating with a degree designation magna cum laude after successfully defending an honors thesis!
 As you can imagine, this is an achievement Marlenne is very proud of.
 Marlenne will be attending Rush University Medical Center in Chicago, IL. beginning this fall to work towards earning a Doctor of Audiology Degree (Au.D).

 Congratulations Marlenne!
 We are so looking forward to seeing what you do in the future.